 Under the ROFN and Option Agreement, Biogen paid us a \$160.0 million upfront payment in October 2020.
-With respect to the options granted by us to Biogen, if exercised, Biogen is obligated to pay to us an aggregate of up to \$270.0 million in option exercise and development milestone payments and an aggregate of up to \$615.0 million in commercial milestone payments, following the achievement of certain prespecified milestone events and if Biogen exercises both of its options.
+With respect to the options granted by us to Biogen, if exercised, Biogen is obligated to pay to us an aggregate of up to \$270.0 million in option exercise and development milestone payments and an aggregate of up to \$325.0 million upon first commercial sale, and up to \$290.0 million of net sales-based milestone payments, following the achievement of certain prespecified milestone events and if Biogen exercises both of its options.
 Furthermore, Biogen is obligated to pay us royalties in the mid-single digit to mid-teens percentages, depending on the program for which Biogen exercises its option and upon the achievement of certain sales thresholds.